 On the other side of Asia, Japanese police training is supervised through the National Policing Agency.
 Its training has a more comprehensive, educational approach since more recruits have high school diplomas or college degrees, compared with the United States [source: Bayley].
 New recruits go through a classroom training period and time in the field, followed by more classroom training.
 Interestingly, their academic instruction also reflects the Japanese history and culture by integrating Confucian principles and samurai fighting traditions [source: Bayley].

-To learn more about how to become a police officer and law enforcement, investigate the links on the next page.
+To learn more about how to become a police officer and law enforcement, investigate the links below.

 Related HowStuffWorks Articles